Creating Recipes

 A recipe can have one of three statuses:

-• A draft recipe is only visible to Cafe managers and a reference can be set, but is not required.
+1. A draft recipe is only visible to Cafe managers and a reference can be set, but is not required.
 A draft recipe can be activated.

-• An active recipe requires a reference, and it will be available on the Cafe dashboard.
+2. An active recipe requires a reference, and it will be available on the Cafe dashboard.
 An active recipe can be archived, but it cannot go back into draft mode.

-• An archived recipe is not visible on the Cafe dashboard.
+3. An archived recipe is not visible on the Cafe dashboard.
 However, the recipe and its brews are still accessible to Cafe managers from the Recipes overview page.
 An archived recipe can be activated to become an active recipe again.

 Adding a new recipe

-1. Log in to our online platform C-sar
+1. Log into the online platform C-sar.

 • Recipe name: Give your recipe a name.